Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 ~~~
 {: title="An example evolution of the combined tree structure, following the
 example from the beginning of the section.
 At every epoch, a new leaf is added
-to the combined tree structure that commits to a key update and the updated
+to a log tree, containing a change to a label's value and the updated
-prefix tree."}
+prefix tree (PT)."}

 # Searching the Tree

 To search the combined tree structure described in {{combined-tree}}, users do a
 binary search for the first log entry where the prefix tree at that entry
-contains the desired label/key-version pair.
+contains the desired label-version pair.
 The entry that a user arrives at
-through binary search will contain the commitment to the key update that they're
+through binary search will contain the commitment to the update that they're
 looking for, even though
 the log itself is not sorted.

 The search is designed in such a way that all users will check the same or
-similar entries when searching for the same key, allowing for the
+similar entries when searching for the same label, allowing for the
 efficient auditing of a Transparency Log.
 The binary search uses
 an *implicit binary search tree* constructed over the leaves of the log tree
 (distinct from the structure of the log tree itself), which allows the search to